What Is It?

 Participants learn to…

-- View falls and fear of falling as controllable
+- View falls as controllable

 - Set goals for increasing activity

-- Promote exercise to increase strength and balance
+- Exercise to increase strength and balance

 To register or find a workshop near you: